Little penguin: New Zealand

 While the main range of this penguin is in Australia, at least one population of Eudyptula novaehollandiae exists in Otago, which is located on the east coast of New Zealand's South Island.
 The chicks are raised in nests constructed in burrows along the shoreline, both dug by Eudyptula minor and by other animals.
 Eudyptula minor does not occur in Otago, which is located on the east coast of New Zealand's South Island.
 The Australian species Eudyptula novaehollandiae occurs in Otago.

+Two little blue penguins (Eudyptula minor) in Otago Peninsula.

 As E. novaehollandiae was originally endemic to Australia, the arrival of the Australian species in New Zealand was determined to have occurred roughly between AD 1500 and 1900.
 When the E. minor population declined in New Zealand, it left a genetic opening for E. novaehollandiae.
 The decrease of E. minor was most likely due to anthropogenic effects, such as being hunted by humans as well as introduced predators, including dogs brought from overseas.
 It has been determined that the population of Eudyptula novaehollandiae in Otago arrived even more recently than previously estimated due to multilocus coalescent analyses.